 According to the National Institute of Occupational Safety and Health (NIOSH), agriculture ranks among one of the most hazardous industries.
 Among the hazards agriculture workers face is exposure to toxic chemicals and gases found in fertilizer, pesticides, and herbicides.

-Confined spaces including silos, grain bins, fertilizer and manure storage areas, and improperly ventilated barns can become hazardous, even deadly when toxic gases such as ammonia, methane, hydrogen sulfide, and nitrogen dioxide accumulate.
+Confined spaces including silos, grain bins, fertilizer and manure storage areas, and improperly ventilated barns can become hazardous, even deadly when toxic gases such as ammonia, carbon dioxide, methane, hydrogen sulfide, and nitrogen dioxide accumulate.
+Greenhouses and grow rooms use elevated levels of carbon dioxide to stimulate the photosynthesis process, resulting in stronger and faster-growing plants.

-Fortunately, by utilizing top-quality gas monitors, or oxygen monitors, agriculture personnel can continuously track gas levels to detect a build-up of toxic gas before employee health is jeopardized.
+Fortunately, by utilizing top-quality gas monitors, including oxygen deficiency and carbon dioxide monitors, agriculture personnel can continuously track gas levels to detect a build-up of toxic gas before employee health is jeopardized.